 Turtles sleep for about 5-7 hours every night.
 The duration can vary slightly depending on the age and species of the turtle.
 The environment they’re in also plays a role.
 For instance, if a turtle lives in a high predation area, it probably gets less sleep.

 And turtles are light sleepers.
 They don’t experience deep sleep as we do.

 Why Do Turtles Sleep With Legs Out?

-Watching a turtle sleep with legs and feet out is quite an amusing sight.
+Watching a turtle sleep with its legs and feet out is quite an amusing sight.
 Since turtles are cold-blooded animals, they can’t regulate temperature internally.
 Thus, when they bask and receive vital UV rays of warmth, they stretch their legs to absorb additional heat.

 Another benefit is that when the feet are fully widened out, a turtle’s surface area increases.
 Once again, allowing the turtle to soak in more heat.

-However, this sight can be only be seen when they’re not basking.
+However, this sight can only be seen when they’re not basking.
 At night, they don’t sleep with their legs out.

 Why Is My Turtle Sleeping A Lot?